mbaranr/mbaranr.github.io/_posts/2023-07-01-classify_cifar10.md

     </div>
 </div>

-Judging from the confusion matrix, the biggest missmatch lies on cats and frogs...
-There's also a big mismatch between cats and dogs, which makes more sense.
-However, there are some unpredictable mismatches between labels like frogs and dogs, dogs and airplanes, trucks and automobiles, etc.
+Judging from the confusion matrix, the largest mismatches occur between cats and frogs.
+There is also a significant confusion between cats and dogs, which is more understandable.
+However, some unpredictable mismatches appear between labels such as frogs and dogs, dogs and airplanes, and trucks and automobiles.

-Other models, like CNNs which can capture the complexity of images on a much more effective manner.
+Other models, like CNNs, can capture the complexity of images in a much more effective manner.

 ### Convolutional Neural Network

-Now let's build a deep CNN to compare the performance of a much more complex model.
-The feature extractor will be using max pooling to reduce the dimensions of the features and it will have 3 convolutional layers.
-The classifier on the other hand will use ReLu as the activation function and will contain 4 linear layers
+Now, let’s build a deep CNN to compare the performance of a more complex model.
+The feature extractor will consist of 3 convolutional layers, using max pooling to reduce the spatial dimensions of the features.
+The classifier, on the other hand, will contain 4 linear layers and use ReLU as the activation function.

 ```python
 class MyCNN(nn.Module):